 Spain's BBVA opens Bitcoin trading service to clients in Switzerland

-MADRID, June 18 (Reuters) - Spain's BBVA BBVA.MC on Friday said it had opened a bitcoin trading service to all private banking clients in Switzerland available as of June 21.
+MADRID, June 18 (Reuters) - Spain's BBVA BBVA.MC said on Friday said it was launching a bitcoin trading service for private banking clients in Switzerland interested in digital asset investment.

-The bank said its offer would include bitcoin trading and custody services, with the aim of extending it to other cryptocurrencies though it would not offer advice on these types of investments.
+The bank said the new business, launching on June 21, would include bitcoin trading and custody services, with the aim of extending it to other cryptocurrencies.
+It would not offer advice on these types of investments, it said.

+BBVA said that during a gradual roll-out it had detected a "significant desire" among investors for crypto-assets or digital assets to diversify their portfolios despite their volatility and high risk, BBVA Switzerland's Chief Executive Alfonso Gomez said in statement.

+The trading service comes amid growing institutional interest in bitcoin.
+The largest cryptocurrency is seen by investors and some companies as a hedge against inflation as governments and central banks turn on the stimulus taps.

 ((jesus.aguado@thomsonreuters.com; +34 91 585 8339; Reuters Messaging: Reuters Messaging: jesus.aguado.reuters.com@reuters.net))